reflectdetect/reflectdetect/README.md

 #### Image

-Reflectdetect currently assumes that all the images were taken at equal time intervals
+Reflectdetect currently assumes that all the images were taken at equal time intervals images are one band at a time images are assumed to be named "*_{band_index}.tif" we use the regec so for examalpe IMG_0052_6.tif -> 6 regexr.com/857r5

 #### Orthophoto / Photo

+orthophotos are all bands in one

 ## Table of Contents